wangdali/OpenECC/README.md

 # OpenECC

-An Open Source Library for Elliptic Curve Cryptosystem
+An open source library for Elliptic Curve cryptosystem

 ## Introduction